Anne Murray (gentlewoman): Early life

-Born Anne Murray in Wells, Norfolk, England, to Dr. John Murray and Mary Boyles, the daughter of a customs collector.
+Anne Murray was born in Wells, Norfolk, England, to Dr. John Murray and Mary Boyles, the daughter of a customs collector.
 Her father was born in Scotland and became a surgeon in the Royal Navy.
 In 1751, he graduated from the University of Edinburgh and retired on half-pay from the Navy in order to establish himself with a private medical practice at Wells and then Norwich.
 He was remembered as one "who distinguished himself by encouraging every charitable pursuit".
 He was involved in the formation of the Scots Society in 1775.
-Anne Murray was born April 26, 1755.
+Anne Murray was born on 26 April 1755.
 In 1769 Anne Murray's aunt Elizabeth Murray, who was a successful widowed shopkeeper in Boston Massachusetts, offered to care for Dr. Murray's three oldest children John (II), Mary, and Anne.
 Anne's brother and sister were sent in 1769 while Anne did not voyage to Boston until Elizabeth's departure in 1771.
 In 1774 Anne's sister Mary left for England leaving Anne in charge of her aunt Elizabeth's shop, Anne would later refer to this as "the worst time of my life".
 Anne found relief from this "mundane" life when she met William Dummer Powell in 1775.